 One Secret to Long and Positive Client Relationships

-Over the years of being in business (goodness…it’s coming up on fifteen of them!)
+Over the years of being in business (goodness… it’s coming up on seventeen of them!)
 I have had many answers to that question.

 In the beginning, I wrote about what I thought people wanted to hear.